Friday, June 8, 2018

 FFB: And to My Beloved Husband - Philip Loraine

-THE CHARACTERS: And to My Beloved Husband (1950) is an early novel by a writer who would go on to a prolific and rewarding career as a screenwriter.
-This sophomore effort already shows his talent for rich characterization and adroit, well-delineated voices in his often acerbic dialogue.
+THE CHARACTERS: And to My Beloved Husband (1950) is the debut novel by a writer who would go on to a prolific and rewarding career as a screenwriter.
+This first effort already shows his talent for rich characterization and adroit, well-delineated voices in his often acerbic dialogue.
 The novel opens with a scene between too supporting characters -- friend of the Kinman family Humphrey Orton and the lawyer Alexander Perowne.
 Orton is sort of a clone of Count Fosco, Wilkie Collins' odious villain.
 Like Fosco his repellent physique is offset by his wit and charm.
 He describes himself as both a procurer of and chaperone for Michael's mistresses.
 We learn almost all we need to know about Michael and Beatrice in this opening chapter, the most telling tidbit being that Orton will be escorting Michael's most recent paramour Helen Langton (the very antithesis of Beatrice) to the weekend party.

 When the story moves into the Kinman home we find a divisive household, some utterly devoted to Michael and others duty bound to Beatrice.
 Constance Snagge is Beatrice's secretary companion, a mousy spinster in her mature years as besotted with her employer as Beatrice is in love with Michael.
 Michael too has his share of idol worship in the person of Beatrice's stepson Adrian Templer, a handsome painter with an erratic personality given to bursts of anger and resentment if he learns that anyone is talking ill of Michael or treating him poorly.
 These two also give Inspector Keen a lot of inside information about their adored figures that no other character is privy to.